 - Increased flatulence

-Therefore, according to scientists, xanthan gum is a very efficient laxative when consumed in more significant amounts (Daly et al. 19935).
+Therefore, scientists believe xanthan gum is a very efficient laxative when consumed in more significant amounts (Daly et al. 19935).

 However, whether the effects of xanthan gum on the gut microbiome should be considered positive or negative remains unclear to date.